 I’m a huge Dave Ramsey fan and his book, The Total Money Makeover.
 It is one of my top ten personal finance books that everyone should read.
 It should be on everyone’s nightstand.
 So, it is a great place to start.

 While there are many great ways or ideas out there, Dave Ramsey’s Total Money Makeover is one of the best ways to save your money, build an emergency fund, get rid of debt, and start to take control of your finances.
-Dave Ramsey is nationally known thanks to his books, nationally syndicated radio show, and many appearances on national television.
+Dave Ramsey is a nationally known thanks to his books, nationally syndicated radio show, and many appearances on national television.

 The Total Money Makeover consists of Dave Ramsey’s seven step plan to build an emergency fund, get out of debt, invest, and start to gain financial independence.
 Dave Ramsey said in his book that that got the idea of naming his program with baby steps from the movie, “What About Bob?”.